Brainspotting in Walnut Creek & Online in California

 How Brainspotting differs from EMDR:

-- EMDR is based on many structured protocols that the therapist follows, where there are routine questions.
+- EMDR is based on structured protocols that the therapist follows, where there are routine questions.
 Brainspotting has an open model that is client led.
 The client is in the driver’s seat and the therapist follows their lead.
 BSP allows the therapist to have more flexibility and, ultimately, room for creativity on what tool may best support a client in processing in the moment.
 Since BSP is an open-model, the therapist is also able to easily integrate other forms of therapy within it.

-Of course, research shows that both methods are very effective at treating trauma.
+Research shows that both methods are very effective at treating trauma.
 At the end of the day, the modality that will likely be most effective depends on the preference for both the therapist and, most importantly, the client.

 What types of issues can Brainspotting help with?